White Men Can't Jump: Plot

-living by hustling streetballers across Los Angeles who assume he cannot play well because he is white.
-Sidney Deane is a talented but cocky player who is twice beaten by Billy, once in a half-court team game and later in a one-on-one shootout for money.
+living by hustling streetballers who assume he cannot play well because he is white.
+Sidney Deane is a talented but cocky player who is twice beaten by Billy.

 Billy and his live-in girlfriend, Gloria Clemente, are on the run from the Stucci brothers, mobsters to whom he owes a gambling debt.
-A voracious reader, Gloria makes note of obscure facts.
-Gloria's goal in life is to be a contestant on the television game show Jeopardy! and make a fortune.
-Sidney wants to rent a house for his family outside the rough Baldwin Village neighborhood.
-He proposes a business partnership with Billy where they will hustle other players by deliberately setting them up to pick Billy as Sidney's teammate.
-At first, their system is very successful, but when they unexpectedly lose a game, it turns out that Sidney had double-crossed Billy by deliberately playing badly to avenge his earlier loss to him, causing Billy to lose $1,700 to a group of Sidney's friends.
+Gloria's goal is to be a contestant on the television game show Jeopardy! and make a fortune.
+Sidney wants to buy a house for his family outside the rough Baldwin Village neighborhood.
+He proposes a business partnership with Billy in which they will hustle other players by setting them up to pick Billy as Sidney's teammate.
+At first, their system is very successful, but when they unexpectedly lose a game, it turns out that Sidney had double-crossed Billy by deliberately playing badly to avenge his earlier loss to him.

-Gloria, who wants Billy to find a stable job, is incensed at Billy for blowing his money again, but realizes he was hustled after Billy tells her how it happened.
-They go to Sidney's apartment and appeal to his wife Rhonda.
+Gloria and Billy go to Sidney's apartment and appeal to his wife, Rhonda.
 The women agree to share the money, provided Sidney and Billy team up for a major two-on-two outdoor tournament.
-Despite their constant bickering, Sidney and Billy win the tournament and the grand prize of $5,000, largely due to Billy's ability to disrupt his opponents' concentration.
-Billy's most notable claim is that he is "in the zone", a state of mind in which nothing can distract him.
+Despite their constant bickering, Sidney and Billy win the grand prize of $5,000, largely due to Billy's ability to disrupt his opponents' concentration.
 Sidney is pleased with the outcome, but he cannot help mocking Billy about his inability to slam dunk.